bjongbloedt/menu/README.md

 1. Split out schemas, views files into smaller chunks
 1. Hook up to containerized db in docker-compose env
 1. Get alembic rigged up for db migrations
+1. Need to add cascading delete so that when a Restaurant is deleted, its child menus, and items are also deleted.
+Otherwise database will fill up with data that doesn't need to be there.